Huskyeder/stackato-doc/user/reference/client-ref.rst

         --force-war-unpacking

-		When true perform the special .war file handling of Stackato 2.x even against a Stackato 3.x target.
-Alternative when reset disable the special .war handling for a Stackato 2.x target.
-The default is target dependent.
+		When true, unpack .war and .jar files and upload contents as application root.
+Defaults to true for Stackato 2.x targets.
+		Defaults to false for Stackato 3.x targets.

         --framework